Program: B.S., Electrical Engineering

 3. Upper Division Electives (18 units)

-The senior elective packages must contain at least 18 400-/500-level department courses and labs that are well balanced in both design and analysis.
+The senior elective packages must contain at least 18 units of 400-/500-level department courses and labs that are well balanced in both design and analysis.
 One of the electives must be either ECE 440/L (3/1) or ECE 442/L (3/1).
 Students will be required to take the corresponding labs for every elective chosen that offers a lab.
 For each lab taken, the corresponding lecture course is a corequisite.
 The student’s total engineering program should contain at least 18 units of engineering design.

 All senior electives must be completed with a faculty advisor and approved by the department chair or designee.
 A number of examples of suggested senior elective packages in the Electrical Engineering degree are available in the department office.
 Other programs also are possible and may be developed with an advisor.